FabienArcellier/fixtup/docs/source/handbook.rst

 Keep a fixture running between the tests
 ****************************************

-The ``keep_running`` policy keeps the environment loaded after the fixture is used, until the test runner stops.
+The ``keep_up`` policy keeps the environment loaded after the fixture is used, until the test runner stops.
 Once the fixture is started, it will remain up during all tests.

 This policy is useful when the docker stack takes too much time to start and stop.
 We will reuse this stack between all our tests.
 For example, if your fixture mounts a postgresql database, the database will stay up and running between all your tests.

 .. code-block:: yaml
     :caption: ./tests/fixtures/postgres_datastore/fixtup.yml

-    keep_running: true
+    keep_up: true

 .. warning:: You cannot use 2 postgresql databases on the same port in 2 different fixtures
-    if you are using a fixture with the ``keep_running`` policy.
+    if you are using a fixture with the ``keep_up`` policy.

 .. note::